 - Deciding which issues upon which you will base your campaign.

-The DPDC can also offer you guidance with:
+The DPDC and you local township Dems can offer county candidates guidance with:

 - Direct Mail and Literature